deref/uni/doc/config.md

 For an example project, see the [`uni.yml` file](../example/uni.yml) in the [example directory](../example).

+# `registry`

+Where to publish packages to.
+Defaults to `https://registry.npmjs.org/`.

 # `packages`

 Map of packages to be published, keyed by name.